EddyTheB/EmissionFactors/README.md

 #### All Buses Euro VI
 The AllBusesEuroVI EFT spreadsheet was produced by adjusting the euro class breakdown so that all buses and coaches are Euro VI class.

+### NAEI
+The National Atmospheric Emission Inventory (NAEI) is a more comprehensive set of emision factors, also produced by DEFRA (parts of it are based on the EFT.
+In particular it has the benifits of providing more pollutants than the EFT, and in a full 11 vehicle class breakdown.
+Unfortunately it is not easy to access the data within it.
+The spreadsheet included was populated with values taken from the EMIT database system by Alan McDonald.
+It contains emission factors for 2012 only.